 BY ROSA LIN, FOUNDER OF TOLSTOY

 Artificial intelligence has been all the rage these past few years.
 It’s cropped up in every corner of computerized life, from the recommendations on your Amazon account, to Facebook’s face recognition in photos, to self-driving cars.
 Despite its ubiquity, the actual design and application of machine learning has largely been the domain of computer scientists and expert programmers – all but inaccessible to technical professionals without requisite backgrounds, let alone the average layman.
 However, tools are now being built to change that, and open up the immense powers of AI to a much larger swathe of users.
-In this post, we’ll detail some applications of machine learning relevant to professionals without a computer science background, and show how you can use Tolstoy’s tools to carry out your own projects.
+In this post, we’ll detail some applications of machine learning relevant to professionals without an ML background, so you can gain ideas for your own data.

 Artificial intelligence, and especially text analysis, is not a new concept – it’s been around since the 1950’s.
 What is different in the last decade are breakthroughs in a method of AI called machine learning, or the ability of an algorithm to pick up nuanced patterns through many, many examples, and apply those patterns to new examples.
 This technique – described by some as statistics on steroids – has been so successful that it is the basis for how machines can recognize a face in a crowd, drive cars with human skill, and of course, as is relevant here, analyze text on an unprecedented new level.